 With today’s busy schedules it is difficult to get children to the many activities they wish to pursue.
 For this reason, girls from preschool through high school can all be part of the same Frontier Girls troop.
 This allows families with more than one girl to be part of a single troop so as not to add even more stress to the family schedule.
 This also allows older girls to act in leadership roles to teach and mentor the younger members, while providing the younger girls with role models closer to their own age.

 All troops are individually owned and operated and not a part of Curiosity Untamed LLC, owner of the Frontier Girls brand.
 We cannot guarantee troop placement.
 Leaders may cap their troop at any number they wish and accept or decline any age level.
-Some of our troops are large and multi-level, others are quite small and single level.
+Some Frontier Girls troops are large and multi-level, others are quite small and single level.

 To find a Troop in your area, visit our Troop Location page.
 If there is no active troop in your area, feel free to contact us regarding starting one of your own!

 Be a Pioneer

 Our Pioneer Program is designed for girls who are either unable to find a troop or simply prefer to operate as an individual.
 Parents act as their daughter’s leader and are invited to join our Parent/Leader Forum for support and ideas.
 The girls can connect with other members around the country through the Girls’ Forum.

 Are you a Patriot?